Worker climbing the outside of a wind turbine on the outside

 British Standards Institution (BSI)

-Sustainable Infrastructure (SI) Label
+FAST-Infra Sustainable Infrastructure (FISI) Label

 FAST-Infra — the ‘Finance to Accelerate the Sustainable Transition-Infrastructure’ initiative – focuses on accelerating investment in sustainable infrastructure.

-GIG is co-chair of the SI label working group which is developing a globally applicable label for SI assets to provide coherency for market participants, facilitate investment decisions and raise standards across the globe.
+Our Green Analytics team members represent Macquarie as co-chair of the SI label working group which is developing a globally applicable label for SI assets to provide coherency for market participants, facilitate investment decisions and raise standards across the globe.

 Interested to learn more about how we measure our impact?